jeffcsauer/arcos_arcospy_information/paper.md

 ## Statement of need

-Previous analyses that sought to use ARCOS data had to make use of what data the DEA chose to make available (typically state-level estimates, as is the case of [@reisman_2009]) or submit special data requests to the DEA [@Kenan2012].
-While alternative data on prescription records are offered by the [Medicare Provider Utilization and Payment Datasets](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data) provided by the Centers for Medicare & Medicaid Services,  these datasets pertain to a specific sample of the population and cover a different set of years (2011 to 2017).
+Previous analyses that sought to use ARCOS data had to make use of what data the DEA chose to make available, typically in the form of national or state-level estimates, or submit special data requests to the DEA [@Kenan2012;@reisman_2009].
+While alternative data on prescription records are offered by the Centers for Medicare & Medicaid Services in the [Medicare Provider Utilization and Payment Datasets](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data), this data pertains to a specific sample of the population and spans a different set of years (2011 to 2017).
 The release of national, longitudinal, sub-state ARCOS data is a major contribution for researchers interested in the distribution of prescription opioids and the subsequent sociomedical impacts.

 In raw format, the the ARCOS database is more than 130 gigabytes and includes several hundred columns.
 Thus, the purpose of `arcos` and `arcospy` are meant to:
 - Simplify access to an open, large, robust prescription opioid database